Epistle of Paul to the Corinthians

 Illustrating the disadvantages of the Gift of Tongues.
 It is not beneficial to the group but rather only to the individual.

-Topics: Speaking in Tongues
+Guidelines for the Gift of Speaking in Tongues

 13 Wherefore let him that speaketh in an unknown tongue pray that he may interpret.